 Gypsy and Noah: Alumni of FieldHaven

 Each time we place a cat or kitten into a new home our wish for a long, comfy life goes with them.
 We have heard from many of our alumni adopters over the years and cherish each story we get.
-Every photo is looked at with loving and thankful eyes, but the stories and photos of Gypsy and Noah are among the most precious of all, as their story was the start of FieldHaven and all that it is today.
+Every photo is looked at with loving and thankful eyes, but the stories and photos of Gypsy and Noah are among the most precious of all, as their story was the start of FieldHaven and all it is today.

-In July of 2003, before the concept of trap, neuter, return (TNR) was widspread, sisters Joy Smith and Jann Flanagan heard about a ranch that had several feral cats with kittens.
+In July 2003, before the concept of trap, neuter, return (TNR) was widespread, sisters Joy Smith and Jann Flanagan heard about a ranch that had several feral cats with kittens.
 They trapped them and, once the kittens were weaned, the mamas were spayed and returned to the Hutchinson Ranch where they were originally found.
 The kittens were socialized and soon ready for adoption.

 Looking for a kitten, Terri and Howard Parker came to a little makeshift “booth” set up in Beerman’s Plaza at the Lincoln Farmer’s market and fell in love with one of these kittens – a little waif who was named Laurel.
 Gently petting and swooning over her as she sat in the palm of Howard’s hand, they fell in love.
 Laurel, soon named Gypsy, had purred her way right into Terri and Howard’s life and hearts.
 Even better, they returned several weeks later to adopt Noah, one of the other kittens up for adoption.